Mukulsingh27/My-Portfolio-2/README.md

 On successful verification, their email-id is registered in a database with a verified status from where all verified users will receive exclusive comics via mail with an attachment for download.
 This application also contains a feature to request for re-verification email if by chance any issue they haven't receive any mail at the time of registration.

 The mail that every user will receive also contains a unsubscribe button if in case they want a break from receiving regular email.
-It's a complete web application that is fully functioning and has been tested several times to avoid any inconvenience faced by users.
+It's a complete web application with neat/clean and easy to understand code that is fully functioning and has been tested several times to avoid any inconvenience faced by users.

 ## Files with brief description: